 7 Scottsdale Restaurants to Try for Arizona Restaurant Week

 Arizona Restaurant Week has an 80-year history.
 Over the decades, the culinary event has introduced the of palates locals and visitors alike to a vast array of cuisines, ranging from Southwestern-influenced fare to international provisions.
-Enjoy the unique dishes offered by these culinary standouts as Restaurant Week returns to Scottsdale September 20-29, 2019.
+Enjoy the unique dishes offered by these culinary standouts as Restaurant Week returns to Scottsdale every May and September.

 Housemade pastas and grilled meats, as well as wild fish and seafood, are on parade at this contemporary Italian restaurant.
 Headed by Chef Matt Carter and Executive Chef Rochelle Daniel, Fat Ox provides epicures with the opportunity to savor modern takes on Italian staples, including veal meatballs served with a giusto polenta, short rib with smoked mushroom, pappardelle with fennel-braised pork, and linguine with clams and Calabrian oil, all of which have made appearances on previous Restaurant Week menus. $44 per person.